Maryport and Carlisle Railway: Closing the gap

 This left a gap between Aspatria and Wigton; a wagonette conveyed passengers over the central section by road.
-The eight-mile gap was closed in two stages; sections at each end, from Aspatria to Low Row and from Wigton to Brookfield, were opened on 2 December 1844.
-The gap was finally closed in January 1845 for goods traffic, through passenger services commencing 10 Feb 1845.
+The 8 mi gap was closed in two stages; sections at each end, from Aspatria to Low Row and from Wigton to Brookfield, were opened on 2 December 1844.
+The gap was finally closed in January 1845 for goods traffic, through passenger services commencing on 10 February 1845.
 Brookfield closed immediately; Low Row was replaced by a new station at Leegate in 1848.
 There were initially three through passenger trains each way daily (one 'mixed' and two 'quick'); passengers for Whitehaven could avail themselves of a connecting coach service, which left Whitehaven for Maryport two and a quarter hours before the 'quick trains' left Maryport for Carlisle, and left Maryport for Whitehaven one and a half hours after quick trains left Carlisle.
-There was no advertised Sunday service, but in May 1846 a second mixed train was added to the weekday service and two Sunday trains introduced.
+There was no advertised Sunday service, but in May 1846 a second mixed train was added to the weekday service and two Sunday trains were introduced.